Aliases for HLA-DOA Gene

 GeneCards Summary for HLA-DOA Gene

 HLA-DOA (Major Histocompatibility Complex, Class II, DO Alpha) is a Protein Coding gene.
-Diseases associated with HLA-DOA include hiv-1.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and GPCR Pathway.
-GO annotations related to this gene include MHC class II receptor activity.
-An important paralog of this gene is HLA-DMA.
+Diseases associated with HLA-DOA include Keshan Disease and Hirata Disease.
+Among its related pathways are Rheumatoid arthritis and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include MHC class II protein complex binding and MHC class II receptor activity.
+An important paralog of this gene is HLA-DQA1.